-Michael J. Rigas, Acting Director United States Office of Personnel Management
+Kiran A. Ahuja, Director United States Office of Personnel Management

-Norbert E. Vint, Deputy Inspector General Performing the Duties of the Inspector General
+Norbert E. Vint,

-United States Office of Personnel Management
+Deputy Inspector General Performing the Duties of the Inspector General United States Office of Personnel Management

-We have audited, in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and Office of Management and Budget ("OMB") Bulletin No. 19-03, Audit Requirements for Federal Financial Statements, the financial statements of United States Office of Personnel Management (the "Agency"), which comprise the consolidated balance sheet as of September 30, 2020 and the related consolidated statements of net cost, changes in net position, and the related notes to the consolidated financial statements, as well as the individual balance sheets of the Retirement, Health Benefits, and Life Insurance Programs as of September 30, 2020, and the related individual statements of net cost, changes in net position, and budgetary resources for the year then ended, and the related notes to the individual statements of net cost, changes in net position, and budgetary resources for the year then ended, and the related notes to the individual statements of net cost, changes in net position, and budgetary resources for the year then ended, and the related notes to the individual financial statements.
-We have issued our report, dated November 13, 2020, on these financial statements.
+We have audited, in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and Office of Management and Budget ("OMB") Bulletin No. 21-04, Audit Requirements for Federal Financial Statements, the financial statements of the United States Office of Personnel Management (the "Agency"), which comprise the consolidated balance sheet as of September 30, 2021 and the related consolidated statements of net cost, changes in net position, and the combined statement of budgetary resources for the year then ended, and the related notes to the consolidated financial statements, as well as the individual balance sheets of the Retirement, Health Benefits, and Life Insurance Programs as of September 30, 2021, and the related individual statements of net cost, changes in net position, and budgetary resources for the year then ended, and the related notes to the individual financial statements.
+We have issued our report, dated November 12, 2021, on these financial statements.